Skip to main content

 Export the assignment

-Exportation of the assignment can be done in a single click from the "Ranges / Multiplet analysis" panel.
+The assignment can be exported in a single click from the "Ranges / Multiplet analysis" panel.

 Export assignment